 Blockchain has been the next big thing in supply chain for so long now that it is hardly surprising that we have reached a point where people are starting to challenge its value.

-Notable among this is research organisation Gartner, which has just produced a survey which suggests that 90 per cent of blockchain-based supply chain initiatives will suffer “blockchain fatigue” owing to a long of strong use cases.
+Notable among this is research organisation Gartner, which has just produced a survey which suggests that 90 per cent of blockchain-based supply chain initiatives will suffer “blockchain fatigue” owing to a lack of strong use cases.

 Eagle-eyed readers might be surprised at this because only a couple of weeks ago, Gartner included blockchain in its list of the top eight supply chain technology trends, saying it “has potential to fulfil long-standing challenges presented across complex global supply chains”.